anshulsamar/anshulsamar.github.io/_projects/tile2vec.md

 src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS-MML_HTMLorMML"
 type="text/javascript"></script>

+Update: May 2018: SustainLab's Tile2Vec
+  <a href="https://nealjean.com/papers/tile2vec.pdf"> paper </a> accepted
+  to AAAI Conference on Artificial Intelligence (AAAI), 2019.

 In the following tutorial, I detail how to use Tile2Vec with Landsat 7 satellite imagery and apply it to predicting consumption expenditures in Uganda.
 Preliminary work yields an average \\(r^2\\)